Ananya-A-K/WEC-Systems-Recs_NAT-Task/README.md

 ip netns exec client ip link list ip netns exec router ip link list
 ```
+Note 1: veth-client@ and veth-router@ must be displayed in the respective namespace lists.<br>
-Note: Running 'ip link list', doesn't show veth-router or veth-client anymore as the have been assigned to their respective namespaces
+Note 2: Running 'ip link list', doesn't show veth-router or veth-client anymore as the have been assigned to their respective namespaces
 ### Assign IP Addresses:
 For the client:
 Assign ip to client